Tom11Butler/DE-Capstone/README.md

 ## 2. The data model

 The entity relationship diagram for this model is shown below.
+I chose a simple star schema: a single fact table for house sales, and three dimension tables for the house details, the date of transfer, and the address details.
+This makes it more efficient if we only want to consider time-based trends independent of location (or vice-versa).

 ![ERD](erd.png)